Vectreal/vectreal-core/packages/hooks/README.md

 ](https://github.com/Vectreal/vectreal-core/actions/workflows/version-release.yaml)
 [![@vctrl/hooks | NPM Downloads](https://img.shields.io/npm/dm/%40vctrl%2Fhooks?logo=npm&logoColor=%23fc6c18&label=%40vctrl%2Fhooks%20%7C%20NPM%20Downloads&color=%23fc6c18)](https://www.npmjs.com/package/@vctrl/hooks)

+> This library is still undergoing heavy development until the first major version is released.
+This may lead to breaking changes in upcoming updates.

 ## Overview

 vctrl/hooks is a React hooks package designed to simplify 3D model loading and management within React applications.
 It's part of the vectreal-core ecosystem and is primarily used in the vctrl/viewer React component and the official website application.